Skip to main content

 version: int

-The version of the current properties.
+The version of the properties.

 values: dict